 Step 1: Install gray-matter

-$17.50 (as of January 23, 2025 11:35 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)The Technological Republic: Hard Power, Soft Belief, and the Future of the West
+$28.99 (as of November 3, 2025 01:09 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Elon Musk

 2. Setting Up Your TypeScript Environment